ruhabamjad/simply/README.md

 <h2>How to use Simply CSS?</h2>
 1. You can just download or clone this repo in your local system.<br>
-2. You can also use simply css framework through a cdn link from below link.
+2. You can also use simply css framework through a cdn link from below.

 <h3>CDN Link</h3>
 [https://cdn.jsdelivr.net/gh/ruhabamjad/simply@main/simply.min.css]